troilus/uv-k1-k5v3-firmware-custom-f4/README.md

 performance is strictly limited.
 The RX front end has no track-tuned band pass filtering at all, and so are wide band/wide open to any and all signals over a large frequency range.

-Using the radio in high intensity RF environments will most likely make reception anything but easy (AM mode will suffer far more than FM ever will), the receiver simply doesn't have a great dynamic range, which results in distorted AM audio with stronger RX'ed signals.
+Using the radio in high intensity RF environments will most likely make reception difficult, especially in AM mode.
+The receiver simply does not have a great dynamic range, so stronger signals can easily cause distortion, desensitization and poor AM audio.
-There is nothing more anyone can do in firmware/software to improve that, once the RX gain adjustment I do (AM fix) reaches the hardwares limit, your AM RX audio will be all but non-existent (just like Quansheng's firmware).
+This is fundamentally a hardware limitation: firmware can improve behavior at the margins, but it cannot overcome the front-end design of the radio.
-On the other hand, FM RX audio will/should be fine.
+In practice, AM reception will degrade first and most severely, while FM reception is generally more tolerant and should remain more usable.

 But, they are nice toys for the price, fun to play with.

 ## Compiling and Building from Docker

-This project provides a Docker-based build system to compile all firmware editions for the UV-K1 and UV-K5 V3.
+This project provides a Docker-based build system to compile the Fusion firmware for the UV-K1 and UV-K5 V3.
 Everything is handled through the `compile-with-docker.sh` helper script.

-All build outputs are generated inside the `build/<Preset>` directory, according to the CMake presets defined in `CMakePresets.json`.
+The documented build output is generated inside `build/Fusion`, using the CMake presets defined in `CMakePresets.json`.

 ### Prerequisites